oauth-wg/oauth-selective-disclosure-jwt/main.md

    a public key or a reference to a public key that matches to the private key controlled by the holder.

 Claim name blinding
-:  Method to extend selective disclosure to claim names by hiding not only a claim's value but also the claim name from verifiers to which the claim was not disclosed.
+:  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the verifier in the SD-JWT-Release.

 Issuer
 :  An entity that creates SD-JWTs (2.1).